 Colorado Rafting Adventure

-We push off in our raft and were taken by the swift moving current with Hilary barking paddle forward orders at us.
+We pushed off in our raft and were taken by the swift-moving current with Hilary barking paddle forward orders at us.

 The cold water hit my face as we started over rapids and the raft bent and elongated with the water movement splashing up water into the raft.
 It was invigorating and I felt awake and alive all of a sudden.
 It was the cold blast of water that made me switch from “shit…I’m doing this.” to “SHIT, I’m doing this!”.
 It was as if a switch had been flipped and I was awake, alive, and energized.

-Matt, who was sitting at the front seat in the raft, yelled and screamed profanities as we passed through the rapids.
-I have no idea where that came from as he seemed to mild mannered in the van; but this man could curse – and I loved it.
+Matt, who was sitting in the front seat of the raft, yelled and screamed profanities as we passed through the rapids.
+I have no idea where that came from as he seemed so mild-mannered in the van, but this man could curse – and I loved it.
 Soon I was screaming and laughing – equally at Matt and equally in excitement.
 I felt 12 again – I suddenly had that kid’s laughter and sheer excitement oozing out of me on this wild ride.

 Looking ahead at the class 3+ rapids named Toothache, Abscess, and the Bill – Hilary prepared us mentally for them.
 They were the toughest on this run and she went over some basics again as we approached them.
 She was ready to make us scream…and Matt curse.